 Hymn: In the Garden January 5, 2020 Religion 1 min read Share this Facebook Twitter Pinterest Whatsapp Email PGMantel Latest posts Raised in a home filled with books on Western civilization, P.G.
 Mantel became a lover of history at an early age.
 An amateur writer of verse, he makes himself useful as an editor for Men of the West.
-The Forms and History of the Sword Greek Imperialism “Joseph” by Charles Kingsley Francesco Guicciardini: Wiser Than Machiavelli?
-View all 3 Comments 5 Reply Beautiful.
+Origins and Antecedents of Thanksgiving Alfredus Rex Fundator The Story of Cortez The Last Vampyre View all 3 Comments 5 Reply Beautiful.
 I grew up in congregations that sang this hymn, usually a Capella.
 Not fancy, not flashy or exciting,as many congregations seem to go for these days.
 But the cadence and pace of this hymn really fit the story in the lyrics.
 Joyful,peaceful song of worship.
 Thanks for sharing this.
 Reply As some YouTube commenters have noted, the gentleman on the right has a singing voice very similar to that of Burl Ives.
 Reply Leave a Reply Cancel replyYour email address will not be published.
-Save my name, email, and website in this browser for the next time I comment. Δ Previous Story The Gospel of Luke: An Exposition (Luke 11:1-13) Next Story Sermon: The Solitariness of Principle Latest from Religion “Joseph” by Charles Kingsley Editor’s note: The following is extracted from The Works of Charles Kingsley, Vol. 25 (published 1885).
+Save my name, email, and website in this browser for the next time I comment. Δ Previous Story The Gospel of Luke: An Exposition (Luke 11:1-13) Next Story Sermon: The Solitariness of Principle Latest from Religion Alfredus Rex Fundator "Alfred was a Christian hero, and in his Christianity he found the force which bore him, The Story of Cortez It seemed to me that, having to speak tonight to soldiers, that I ought to speak The Coming of the Friars When King Richard of England, whom men call the Lion-hearted, was wasting his time at Messina, “Joseph” by Charles Kingsley Editor’s note: The following is extracted from The Works of Charles Kingsley, Vol. 25 (published 1885).
 Christian Life in the Second and Third Centuries (Part 3) The early Christian in his relations to the Church.
-Christian Life in the Second and Third Centuries (Part 2) Early Christianity in its relation to the State.
-Christian Life in the Second and Third Centuries (Part 1) Early Christianity in its relation to society.
-Chateaubriand (Part 2) His journey in 1806, from Paris to Greece, Constantinople, Palestine, Egypt, and Carthage.